 To travel is to seek out true knowledge first hand.
 Discover cultures around the world with an open mind and naked eyes.
 Nothing else naked, don’t worry.
 Okay, there was that one time but that’s a story for another blog post.
 And sometimes I recount the tales when I land in hilariously awkward situations.

 Ryan is a… wait, why am I writing in 3rd person?
 Forget that.

 Rewind.
 My name is Ryan, and I’m a self-proclaimed corporate escape artist with a severe disdain for the mundane, a hammock addict, an adrenaline junky, and a dreamer.
 My story is yet to be finished, so I can’t write a true “about me” since I am a continual work in progress.
 I will tell you my story thus far, and I hope you will share yours in return.

 A travel blogger by passion, photographer and videographer by trade, and a graphic designer.
 Sometimes I dress up like a warrior in foreign countries, or drive rickshaws for fun across India.

 Dreams are a funny thing.
 They seem vaporous — something that appears and you try to grasp it and it drifts through your finger tips.
 At least that is what society wants us to think.
 But once you stop listening to what people say you can’t do, things come to fruition.

 In 2011 I was the first person in my family to get a passport.
-It was as if I had opened up a chocolate bar and discovered a golden ticket, albeit one issued by the government of ‘Murica with “sensitive tracking devices” inside.
-But I was one giddy dude who felt that the world had opened up for him.
+It was as if I had opened up a chocolate bar and discovered a Willy Wonka golden ticket, albeit one issued by the government of ‘Murica with “sensitive tracking devices” inside.
+Either way, I was one super stoked guy who felt that the world had opened up for him.
 There may have been heel clicks involved and a happy dance.
 You will never see it.